Poland

 Total births

-In 2024, Poland recorded 251,800 total births, marking a decrease of 20,541 from the previous year.
-The trend over the last five years shows a decline, with an average annual birth count of 302,934.
-When compared to the 1970s average of 632,030 births, the current figure represents a drop of 380,230 births, which is a 60.2% reduction.
+In 2024, Poland recorded 251,800 total births, a decline of 20,541 from the previous year.
+Birth numbers have been on a downward trend over the last five years, averaging 302,934 annually.
+When compared to the 1970s average of 632,030 births, the current figures represent a significant reduction of 380,230 births, which is a 60.2% decrease.

 Source: Eurostat; Human Fertility Database.